Digital Sculpting | Animation Software | Autodesk

 Because it replicates sculpting in the real world, digital sculpting software can be more intuitive than the more technical toolset of 3D modeling.

-3D modelling has more prescribed use cases like architecture and engineering, but digital sculpting tools give you a much broader conceptual framework to create in.
+3D modeling has more prescribed use cases like architecture and engineering, but digital sculpting tools give you a much broader conceptual framework to create in.

-It's possible to create organic or detailed surface geometries using 3D modelling, but comparable designs made by digital sculpting software will look more natural and physically feasible.
+It's possible to create organic or detailed surface geometries using 3D modeling, but comparable designs made by digital sculpting software will look more natural and physically feasible.

 Explore these monstrous achievements.